gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 *
   ``Alignment_Check`` can be used to suppress alignment checks on addresses used in address clauses.
-Such checks can also be suppressed by suppressing range checks, but the specific use of ``Alignment_Check`` allows suppression of alignment checks without suppressing other range checks.
-  Note that ``Alignment_Check`` is suppressed by default on machines (such as the x86) with non-strict alignment.
+Note that ``Alignment_Check`` is suppressed by default on non-strict alignment machines (such as the x86).

 *
   ``Atomic_Synchronization`` can be used to suppress the special memory